aio-libs/aiohttp-security/docs/usage.rst

 If :class:`aiohttp.web.Request` has an :term:`identity` it means the user has some ID that should be checked by :term:`authorization` policy.

-identity is a string shared between browser and server.
+:term:`identity` is a string shared between browser and server.
 Thus it's not supposed to be database primary key, user login/email etc.
 Random string like uuid or hash is better choice.